arribajuan/advent-of-code-2021/day1/README.md

 ## Part 2

-onsidering every single measurement isn't as useful as you expected: there's just too much noise in the data.
+Considering every single measurement isn't as useful as you expected: there's just too much noise in the data.

 Instead, consider sums of a three-measurement sliding window.
 Again considering the above example: